wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Fixes potential cache directory permissions issue with http or Apache caching.
+* Adds installation verification check for htaccess that protects the cache directory from direct access.
 = 2.0.3 =
 * Fixes backwards compatiblity with php 5.2.
 = 2.0.2 =
 * Fix bug with 2.0.x version auto-refresh of posts.
 The cache will now be refreshed upon add / update as usual.
 = 2.0.1 =
 * Minor admin panel UI tweaks
 = 2.0 =
 * Purge Cache button added to the admin toolbar
 * Install in document root directory by default (the cache dir is protected from direct access by .htaccess)
 * Improved administration UI
 * Bug fix, don't cache xml files, eg sitemap.xml
 * Update cache engine to Reo_Classic_CacheLite
 = 1.57 =
 * Adds automatic updating for Tag Archives
 * Adds Support for Caching Feeds